-- 3. Proposals for land at SEM001: Apleyhead Junction (118.7ha), as identified on the Policies Map, will be developed in this plan period to meet the needs within the property market area defined by the Bassetlaw A1 Corridor Logistics Assessment Update 20229 for sub-regional and/or regional logistics (Class B8) only.
-Proposals should: - a) be in accordance with Policy ST9; - b) provide evidenced support from the D2N2 LEP in relation to delivery; - c) be supportive of the role of key urban centres, such as Worksop; - d) demonstrate the ability to deliver significant economic development benefits in terms of development value and gross value added for the District, and to the wider property market area; - e) not adversely impact upon the economic growth strategies and/or compromise the deliverability of other employment allocations in this Local Plan and/or within Local Plans adopted within the property market area in relation to large scale logistics; - f) be satisfactorily accommodated by critical infrastructure, in terms of capacity and timescales associated with investment works; - g) have good access to key strategic transport routes; - h) provide for a significant number of new permanent jobs including skilled employment. - 4.
-Development within the General and Larger Unit Employment Sites that is not within the E(g)/B2/B8 use, and at the Strategic Employment Site that is not within B8 use, will only be supported where it is for an ancillary use.
-In these cases, proposals will need to demonstrate that they support, maintain or enhance the primary business and employment function of the site; and that the number and distribution of ancillary units would not result in an over-concentration that might affect the function and appearance of the area. - 5.
-Major development proposals within the General and Larger Unit Employment Sites and the Strategic Employment Site will be required to enter into a site related Employment and Skills Plan to maximise local employment and training opportunities in each phase of the development during construction and at end user stage.
+- 3. Proposals for land at SEM001: Apleyhead Junction (189ha, with a developable area of 118.7ha), as identified on the Policies Map, will be developed in this plan period to meet the needs within the property market area defined by the Bassetlaw A1 Corridor Logistics Assessment Update 20229 for sub-regional and/or regional large scale logistics (Class B8) only.
+Proposals should: - a) be in accordance with Policy ST9; - b) provide evidenced support from the D2N2 LEP in relation to delivery; - c) be supportive of the role of key urban centres, such as Worksop; - d) demonstrate the ability to deliver significant economic development benefits in terms of development value and gross value added for the District, and to the wider property market area; - e) not adversely impact upon the economic growth strategies and/or compromise the deliverability of other employment allocations in this Local Plan and/or within Local Plans adopted within the property market area in relation to large scale logistics: - f) be satisfactorily accommodated by critical infrastructure, in terms of capacity and timescales associated with investment works; - g) have good access to key strategic transport routes; - h) provide for a significant number of new permanent jobs including skilled employment. - 4.
+Development within the General and Larger Unit Employment Sites that is not within the E(g)/B2/B8 use, and at the Strategic Employment Site that is not within B8 use, will only be supported where it is for an ancillary use can be demonstrated that: - In these cases, proposals will need to demonstrate that they support, maintain or enhance the primary business and employment function of the site; and that the number and distribution of ancillary units would not result in an overconcentration that might affect the function and appearance of the area.